 Grades of fuel oil used in US markets:

-- No 1 - A fuel oil comprised of kerosene range material.
+- No 1 - A fuel oil consisting of kerosene range material.
 Also called stove oil or range oil

-- No 2 - A fuel oil comprised of light atmospheric gasoil material.
+- No 2 - A fuel oil consisting of light atmospheric gasoil material.
 This is the fuel oil used as a home heating oil.
-It is very similar to diesel, but of lower quality.
-Typically it has a lower cetane and higher sulfur content.
+It is very similar to diesel but of lower quality.
+Typically, it has a lower cetane and higher sulfur content.
 Also called Bunker A

 - No 3 - This is a now obsolete light gasoil range fuel oil, that has been combined with No 2

-- No 4 - A fuel oil comprised of VGO range material, intended for commercial heating furnaces lacking a preheater
+- No 4 - A fuel oil consisting of VGO range material, intended for commercial heating furnaces lacking a preheater

-- No 5 - A fuel oil comprised of vac resid range material with a low viscosity, allowing it to be pumped without preheating.
+- No 5 - A fuel oil consisting of vac resid range material with a low viscosity, allowing it to be pumped without preheating.
 Also called Bunker B

-- No 6 - A fuel oil comprised of vac resid range material with a high viscosity, requiring preheating before pumping.
+- No 6 - A fuel oil consisting of vac resid range material with a high viscosity, requiring preheating before pumping.
 Also called residual fuel oil or Bunker C